North Sea - UK Sector

 Piper Alpha Disaster

 Apart from some minor strike action (soon resolved) and average oil prices all seemed well in the North Sea during the 1980s.
 That was until 6th July, 1988 when disaster struck the Piper Alpha platform.
 The causes and reasons were like many tragedies; a combination of faults leading to the terrible a chain reaction of events.
-At the end of a busy dayshift an engineer going off-shift failed to pass on important information verbally, instead he left the work permit (detailing that a compressor was not to be activated) on the desk next to control room supervisor who absently filed it away.
+At the end of a busy dayshift an engineer going off-shift failed to pass on important information verbally, instead he left the work permit (detailing that a compressor was not to be activated) on the desk next to control room supervisor who absently filed away.

 The North Sea Matures